baskerville-hpc/FlowCron-HPC-side/README.md

 During the processing of a Unit of Work a cleanup slurm job will be created using the slurm script located in `CodeToRun/cleanup.sh`

-If reservation codes are to be utilised after the installation of FlowCron-HPC-side this slurm script need to be edited so that the cleanup script use the reservation code as a sbatch argument.
+If a reservation code is to be utilised, after the installation of FlowCron-HPC-side, this slurm script need to be edited so that the reservation code is added as a sbatch argument.

 # Possible reasons this might not work